-The time will come when, with elation you will greet yourself arriving at your own door, in your own mirror and each will smile at the other's welcome from Love After Love by Derek Walcott poetry and creative writing as medicine
+The time will come when, with elation you will greet yourself arriving at your own door, in your own mirror and each will smile at the other's welcome.

+- from Love After Love by Derek Walcott2

+poetry and creative writing as medicine
-In a recent interview I gave to Lapidus International, a charity in the UK for writing and wellbeing, we discussed how writing and wellbeing is often perceived as soft and fuzzy, but how I use it to deal with hard-hitting stuff

-- sexual violence, domestic violence, mental health, and more.
-One of my recent projects involved unearthing information from the Lancashire Archives on one of the largest asylums in Europe, Whittingham Asylum, and using historical tidbits along with the lived experiences of service users and their families, including prisoners in a secure unit here in Lancashire to create fresh writing.
+In a recent interview I gave to Lapidus International,3 a charity in the UK for writing and wellbeing, we discussed how writing and wellbeing is often perceived as soft and fuzzy, but how I use it to deal with hard-hitting stuff sexual violence, domestic violence, mental health, and more.4 One of my recent projects5 involved unearthing information from the Lancashire Archives on one of the largest asylums in Europe, Whittingham Asylum, and using historical tidbits along with the lived experiences of service users and their families, including prisoners in a secure unit here in Lancashire to create fresh writing.
 The result of these workshops were startling, politically charged, and powerful.

 Poetry and creative writing may be used as therapeutic tools, and become powerful interventions to create change and affect public perceptions.
-Another UK-based project worth mentioning here is the 60 Voices project, 6 which showcases how art and writing have helped people through illness; I believe such projects can lead change and give us alternatives to clinical options to heal from distress.
-Of course, the link between poetry and medicine is ancient: Apollo was the God of both poetry and medicine.

-ву Jhilmil Breckenridge

-writing trauma, feeling better
+Another UK-based project worth mentioning here is the 60 Voices project,6 which showcases how art and writing have helped people through illness; I believe such projects can lead change and give us alternatives to clinical options to heal from distress.
+Of course, the link between poetry and medicine is ancient: Apollo was the God of both poetry and medicine. ву Jhilmil Breckenridge writing trauma, feeling better

 In the 1990s, James W Pennebaker started publishing results from the clinical trials he had been conducting: his team invited participants whose health markers - such as blood pressure, whether they were grieving, in distress, and so on - were individually noted, and who were then placed in writing cubicles in a lab.
 Participants were separated into groups that wrote about general topics like the weather, or a walk, and others that wrote about significant and traumatic events in their lives.
 They repeated this activity for at least 15-20 minutes on five consecutive days.
-The results revealed that the health markers of those who wrote on general topics showed no significant changes, while those writing on distress or trauma experienced improvements in both physical and mental health over the next six months 7
+The results revealed that the health markers of those who wrote on general topics showed no significant changes, while those writing on distress or trauma experienced improvements in both physical and mental health over the next six months 7 is to take poetry as therapy into small groups dealing with distress, or into psychiatric institutions and prisons, I use Creative Writing as an important tool in helping people heal from trauma, or perhaps make more sense of living with their distress, or cope.
+These sessions have had varying results, mainly positive.
+Participants might claim, 'Don't know what it is, but I feel so much better after writing!'
+I suggest that poetry in particular, helps make sense of trauma, opening a door to light.
+In my project on Whittingham, we used historical prompts about Whittingham Asylum8 to create new writing, poetry and songs by service users living in Guild Lodge, an NHS (National Health Service) secure mental health facility in the grounds where the old asylum stood.
+In India, we currently create therapeutic writing sessions through 'The Listening Circle' - Bhor's peer support circles not so irrational after all

-In my work as a poet, activist, and founder of a mental health charity based in New Delhi, Bhor Foundation, one of whose mandates The time will come

-When, with elation

-You will greet yourself arriving

-At your own door,

-In your own mirror

-And each will smile

-At the other's welcome
+In my work as a poet, activist, and founder of a mental health charity based in New Delhi, Bhor Foundation, one of whose mandates The time will come When, with elation You will greet yourself arriving At your own door, In your own mirror And each will smile At the other's welcome

-- FROM LOVE AFTER LOVE BY DEREK WALCOTT
+- FROM LOVE AFTER LOVE BY DEREK WALCOTT2